A Large Batch Optimizer Reality Check: Traditional, Generic Optimizers Suffice Across Batch Sizes: Conclusion

 \section{Conclusion}

 In this work, we demonstrated that standard optimizers, without any layer-wise normalization techniques, can match or exceed the large batch size results used to justify LARS and LAMB.
-Our results did not require specialized ``large batch optimizers’’ or any new techniques whatsoever, only hyperparameter tuning and replicating all of the essential implementation details.

 Future work attempting to argue that a new algorithm is useful by comparing to baseline methods or results, including those established in this paper, faces a key challenge in showing that the gains are due to the new method and not merely due to better tuning or changes to the training pipeline (e.g. regularization tricks).
 Although gains from tuning will eventually saturate, we can, in principle, always invest more effort in tuning and potentially get better results for any optimizer.
 However, our goal should be developing optimizers that work better across many different workloads when taking into account the amount of additional tuning they require.

 Moving forward, if we are to reliably make progress we need to rethink how we compare and evaluate new optimizers for neural network training.
 Given how sensitive optimizer performance is to the hyperparameter tuning protocol and how difficult it is to quantify hyperparameter tuning effort, we can't expect experiments with self-reported baselines to always lead to fair comparisons.
 Ideally, new training methods would be evaluated in a standardized competitive benchmark, where submitters of new optimizers do not have full knowledge of the evaluation workloads.
 Some efforts in this direction have started, for instance the MLCommons Algorithmic Efficiency Working Group\footnote{\url{https://mlcommons.org/en/groups/research-algorithms/}}, but more work needs to be done to produce incentives for the community to publish well-tuned baselines and to reward researchers that conduct the most rigorous empirical comparisons.